fazildgr8/ros_autonomous_slam/README.md

 > 2. **Self Repairing A* algorithm** which is known as Dynamic path planning in volatile enviroments.
 > **Keep following for the updates :)**

 ### There are three Main steps to be executed in this project.
+- Step 1 : Place the Robot in the Environment within Gazebo
+- Step 2 : Perform Autonomous exploration of the environment and generate the Map
+- Step 3 : Perform pathplanning and go to goal in the environment
-Follow the execution of the different Launch files to acheive the required tasks of each step.
+### Follow the execution of the different Launch files to acheive the required tasks of each step.
 (Look below for Project prerequisites and setup)

 ## Step 1 : Place the Robot in the Environment within Gazebo
 Set your environment variable to the model robot to be used.